1. Introduction, Preliminaries and Caveats:

 - Undersea and Hyperbaric Medical Society:

 We are not aware of any comprehensive listing of neurofeedback (NF) practitioners in the USA.
 What we have been able to find thus far are partial listings, compiled by different organizations, each with an interest in neurofeedback.
-There are no overarching requirements or certifications for practitioners – in many states anyone can claim to be a NF worker, whether or not one has suitable training and credentials.
+There are no overarching requirements or certifications for practitioners – in many states, anyone can claim to be an NF worker, whether or not one has suitable training and credentials.
 Safest to do one’s own due diligence, including inquiring what experience, if any, the therapist has with brain injuries.

 The Biofeedback Certification Institute of America http://certify.bcia.org/4dcgi/resctr/search.html